CALORIE Experimentors

 Nirupama is a multidisciplinary artist, musician, and storyteller bridging diverse worlds.
 With a BBA and diploma in Information Arts and Information Design from Srishti Manipal Institute, she brings analytical rigor and creative intuition to her work.

-She's currently wrestling with her awkward love affair with fish—adoring them both on her plate and in their habitat (serious heart eyes for sea creatures), while discovering what authenticity means to her.
+She is currently wrestling with her awkward love affair with fish—adoring them both on her plate and in their habitat, while discovering what authenticity means to her.
 Driven by creating from experiences and experiencing life to create, Nirupama explores how creativity serves as personal compass and collective bridge.

 Noyonika Palit

 Curious about human behavior, Noyonika often draws from social and behavioural sciences to enrich her work.
-Outside the gallery and studio, she’s a trained classical dancer, a mindfulness practitioner, and an animal lover who sees stillness and rhythm as equally vital.She recently stepped into the world of DJing,where she explores sound as yet another form of storytelling.
+Outside the gallery and studio, she’s a trained classical dancer, a mindfulness practitioner, and an animal lover who see stillness and rhythm as equally vital.She recently stepped into the world of DJing, where she explores sound as yet another form of storytelling.

 For Noyonika, art is more than a practice, it’s a way of being: attentive, responsive, and always evolving.